ohmysh/docs-v2/using/cache.md

 ## `alias.ohmysh.sh` File

 This file holds the aliases of your shell.
+See in [Aliases](https://ohmysh.github.io/docs-v2/#/using/alias).